Hydra-Chain/hydragon-core-contracts/docs/PriceOracle/SortedPriceList.md

 > SortedPriceList Library

-library for inserting a validator with a price in a sorted list
+Library for inserting a validator with a price in a sorted list, grouped by price within 1%